Moving Day (2012 film): Plot

 AJ is called into a meeting with Wilf, whereby he is put on probation for drinking while working.
 In the meantime, Clyde takes apart old cardboard boxes and writes several encouraging quotes on them, as well as quotes from people he works with.
 He puts these quotes up on the walls around his home.
 The next day, Clyde slept in for work; therefore, Cedric, AJ and Dennis show up at his house.
 Dennis sees the pieces of cardboard boxes all over Clyde's walls and takes pictures of the quotes which say: "'I need you' - Wilf," and "Dennis is mean to people because he's hurt inside.
 He thinks he should be famous but he is not.
 He's unhappy.
 Poor Dennis."
 While at Clyde's, AJ drinks again, despite insisting that he has stopped drinking.
-Wilf calls him, and AJ lies in two ways: He says he is not drinking, and says that they are at a customers home, not Clyde's.
+Wilf calls him, and AJ lies in two ways: He says he is not drinking, and says that they are at a customer's home, not Clyde's.

 Wilf goes out for dinner with Linda and tells her that Redmond's could not afford insurance even though they continued to collect insurance premiums from their customers.
 They kept doing it because no one had yet noticed.

 Cedric tells Clyde he only works at Redmond's because he feels like it is his only option, explaining that he cannot get another job because of the 6 years he spent in the penitentiary for knocking a man out while drunk.
 Linda goes to see Cedric, Dennis and Clyde at the office and encourages them to attend Wilf's birthday party that night.
 Wilf then gets Linda an expensive pen and promotes her to a managerial position.

 Cedric wife's grandma passes away, and so he quits his job at Redmond's because he and his wife have inherited property in South Carolina.
 Wilf was not pleased that Cedric gave him such a short notice, but Cedric points out that he is not on contract since he is being paid under the table, and so he should not be upset.

 AJ gets angry with Dennis for ratting him out for drinking, despite that it was actually Clyde who told Wilf.
 While driving, AJ and Clyde get into an argument, and then crash the Redmond's truck into another vehicle.
 The company called the police and said the truck was stolen by AJ, so that they would not have to pay for damage.

 Later on, Clyde easily confesses that it was him, not Dennis, who ratted AJ out for drinking.
 He did not know that AJ had already gotten angry at Dennis.